-The team of scientists from the University of Adelaide has come up with some interesting tips on how we can all maximize our chances of inducing a lucid dream.
+The team of scientists from the University of Adelaide came up with some interesting tips on how to maximize the chances of inducing a lucid dream.

-The present study provides a thorough examination of lucid dream induction techniques — reality testing, which is already a part of MILD, they examined MILD itself and the third method was:
+The present study provides a thorough examination of lucid dream induction techniques — reality testing, MILD, and the third method was:

 The results showed (check below for a proof) that the combination of these three methods was effective at inducing lucid dreams.

-Several factors influenced the effectiveness of the MILD technique were identified, including general dream recall and the amount of time taken to fall asleep after finishing the technique.
+Several factors influenced the effectiveness of the MILD technique, including general dream recall and the amount of time taken to fall asleep after finishing the technique.

-Let’s briefly remind you how to do WBTB:
+Moreover, let’s briefly reminded you how to do WBTB:

 This method is also simple, you just have to interrupt your sleep with an alarm.
 Simply wake yourself up after 5 hours of sleep.
 You should bring yourself to full consciousness for a few minutes.